ibnuda/fpmortals/manuscript/complete.md

 A> `.contramap`, which we can do directly with an optimised implementation or with A> this derived combinator:
 A>
-A> Saat mengimplementasikan `Divisible`, kompiler akan meminta kita untuk A> menyediakan `.contramap`, yang dapat kita penuhi dengan sebuah implmentasi A> teroptimasi atau dengan kombinator terderivasi berikut:
+A> Saat mengimplementasikan `Divisible`, kompilator akan meminta kita untuk A> menyediakan `.contramap`, yang dapat kita penuhi dengan sebuah implmentasi A> teroptimasi atau dengan kombinator terderivasi berikut:
 A>